Burbritch History, Family Crest & Coats of Arms

-Anglo-Saxon name Burbritch comes from the family having resided in Derbyshire, and held a family seat at the village of Burbage.
+The Anglo-Saxon name Burbritch comes from the family having resided in Leicestershire, and held a family seat at the village of Burbage.
 There is also a Burbage Brook in Padley Gorge, Derbyshire.
 The surname is derived from the Old English form of Burbage on the Wye, which means someone who lived at the brook or valley of the burg.
-Burbage is a parish in Leicestershire and a village and civil parish in the Vale of Pewsey, Wiltshire, but it is the Derbyshire village that the surname originates.

 Early Origins of the Burbritch family